 3 ways you can build customer loyalty now

 Now that we’ve established that customer loyalty is one of the major keys of your business growth, let’s get into how you can put it into action.
 Here are 3 simple steps that you can implement right now for your detailing business, no matter the size.
-You can be a mobile detailer, a weekend warrior or a local hero, we’re sure these tips would be useful for you.
+You can be a mobile detailer, a weekend warrior or a local hero, don’t miss these top tips!

 1. Quick & personalised communication with customers